chedaroo/420-vitepress/terms-and-conditions.md

 ## 🏕️ Camping & Site Rules

 - Camping is included – tents, vans, all welcome, please select the relevant pass with you ticket so we can plan for numbers.
-- Please respect quiet zones, your fellow campers, and the land.
+- Please respect your fellow campers, and the land.
 - No fires outside of designated areas.
 - No glass on site – it’s a field, and we’d like to keep everyone barefoot-friendly.
 - Animals - Our cat will be on site, along with some friendly elderly dogs.
 These animals are already familiar with the venue and I have no concerns with them meeting new people.